Don’t be a victim twiceChoose the right attorney!

 After a car crash, you almost certainly have a large number of concerns and questions that all need to be addressed.
 In the following section, we’ve provided answers to a few of the more common queries we receive.
 For more specific information as it pertains to your case, please contact our firm to speak with a Staten Island car accident lawyer.

-When can I file a personal injury claim for a car wreck?
+When can I file a personal injury claim for a car accident?

 Because New York is a no-fault state for car insurance, you can only pursue a personal injury claim when certain conditions have been met.
 This includes suffering any of the following: bone fractures, disfigurement, loss of a limb’s use or bodily function, and full disability for at least ninety days.